rippedpiracy/docs/PC Software/games.md

 > &nbsp;

 > **Mirrors:** An alternate download link for the same file, similar to a DDL, but hosted in different places.
-If one mirror goes down, you can download the file from another mirror
+If one mirror goes down, you can download the file from another mirror.